Closer (Joy Division album)

 Closer (Note: Pronounced /ˈkləʊsər/, as in "closer to the centre".) is the second and final studio album by the English rock band Joy Division, released on 18 July 1980 by Factory Records.
-Produced by Martin Hannett, it was released two months after the suicide of the band's lead singer and lyricist Ian Curtis.
+Produced by Martin Hannett, it was recorded two months before and released two months after the suicide of the band's lead singer and lyricist Ian Curtis.
 The album reached No. 6 on the UK Albums Chart and peaked at No. 3 in New Zealand in September 1981.
 Closer was also named NME Album of the Year.
 It was remastered and re-released in 2007.

 Today, Closer is widely recognised as a seminal release of the post-punk era.
 Following the release of the non-album single "Love Will Tear Us Apart" in June 1980, the remaining members re-formed as New Order.